himoose/user-docs/docs/features/aeo-optimization.md

 - For **paid plans**: Unlimited AEO analyses (token-based usage)

 ### What Hi, Moose analyzes
-Hi, Moose evaluates your content across **10 AI Engine Optimization categories**:
+Hi, Moose evaluates your content across **10 SEO and Answer Engine Optimization categories**:

 1. **Freshness**: Does your content show clear publication/update dates that AI systems can detect?
 2. **Structure**: Are headings, lists, tables, and paragraphs well-organized for AI extraction?
 3. **Semantic Clarity**: Does your content directly align with the target query using natural language?
 4. **Extractability**: Can AI easily pull quotes, facts, definitions, and key points?
-5. **Citation Potential**: Does your content include data, sources, and factual statements AI engines cite?
+5. **Citation Potential**: Does your content include data, sources, and factual statements LLMs cite?
-6. **Comprehensiveness**: Does your content cover topics Google's AI Overview identifies as important?
+6. **Comprehensiveness**: Does your content cover topics Google's AI Overview identifies as relevant?
 7. **Factual Accuracy**: Are claims verifiable, specific, and backed by evidence?
 8. **Engagement**: Is content scannable, readable, and formatted for quick comprehension?
 9. **Entity Recognition**: Are proper nouns, brands, and specific entities clearly identified?